Barmaleikin/uConsul254/README.md

 ## Limitations
 - Single page
-- Does not save hat you type, text will be lost on close.
+- Does not save what you type, text will be lost on close.
 - Space bar just skips space, doesn't remove typed symbols.
 Or highlights typed symbol at current position (a little fantasy feature, never existed in real device).

 ## Screenshot